sukriyatma/gt-auto-portal-service/README.md

-### Project Description: GT Auto Portal Service
+### **Project Description: GT Auto Portal Service**

-The **GT Auto Portal Service** is a web application designed for **monitoring and resource management**.
-Built using **NestJS**, **Next.js**, **PostgreSQL**, **PM2**, **Firebase Cloud Messaging**, **Sequelize**, and **OpenTelemetry**, the project aims to provide a seamless experience in managing vehicle data for clients.
-The system receives data from clients via HTTP requests, processes it, performs analytics, and offers insights into the data.
-It also provides real-time notifications through Firebase and performance monitoring via OpenTelemetry.

-Key Features:
-1. **Data Reception**: The application exposes HTTP endpoints through which clients can send their vehicle-related data.
-This data is processed and stored in the PostgreSQL database.
-2. **Analytics & Reporting**: The system provides analytics to users based on the data received.
-It aggregates the information and generates reports.
-3. **Real-time Notifications**: Leveraging **Firebase Cloud Messaging (FCM)**, the application pushes notifications to users in real-time based on specific triggers or events.
-4. **Performance Monitoring**: Integrated with **OpenTelemetry**, the app tracks performance metrics and issues in real-time, helping developers monitor resource usage and resolve issues promptly.
-5. **Load Testing**: Achieved **100% success in a JMeter load test** with 1,000 users over 5 minutes, demonstrating that the system is robust and scalable.

-The project is optimized for performance and reliability.
-It runs using **PM2** for process management and employs **Docker** to handle the PostgreSQL database setup.
+**GT Auto Portal Service** is a real-time **tracking application** designed to monitor and manage **bot activity**.
+The service collects performance, operational, and activity data sent from clients' bots through **HTTP requests**.
+This data is processed, analyzed, and presented through a user-friendly interface that allows clients to track bot performance and ensure optimal operation.
+With integrated real-time notifications and detailed analytics, this platform helps clients stay informed of their bot's status and activity.

+### **Key Features:**
+1. **Bot Activity Tracking**:
+   - The app is specifically designed to **track bot activities** in real-time.
+Clients use bots to interact with the system, sending data related to **bot performance, operational status**, and **activity logs** via HTTP requests.
+   - Bots can provide insights into metrics like uptime, errors, task completion rates, response times, and other operational data, helping clients monitor bot health and performance.

+2. **Real-Time Analytics and Reporting**:
+   - Once the data is received from bots, the app processes it and generates **real-time analytics** on bot performance and operational metrics.
+   - Clients can access detailed **activity reports**, monitor key performance indicators (KPIs), and identify potential issues with their bots' behavior or performance.

+3. **Real-Time Notifications**:
+   - Integrated with **Firebase Cloud Messaging (FCM)**, the app sends **instant notifications** to clients whenever important events or anomalies occur.
+These may include system errors, performance degradation, or other alerts that require immediate attention.
+   - The notifications are actionable and direct, ensuring clients can quickly respond to any issues with their bots.

+4. **Automated Monitoring**:
+   - The app automatically monitors bot performance and logs all activity, ensuring continuous tracking of operational health.
+   - **OpenTelemetry** is used to monitor system performance, track issues, and provide distributed tracing to ensure all components are working optimally.

+5. **Scalable and Efficient**:
+   - Built using **NestJS**, **Next.js**, and **PostgreSQL**, the app is designed to scale and handle large volumes of data as more bots interact with the system.
+   - The application is optimized to handle bot-driven traffic and can process high-frequency data streams from multiple clients simultaneously.

+6. **High Availability**:
+   - The system is resilient, with the ability to recover from failures and maintain high availability even under high traffic conditions.
+   - Using **PM2** for process management, the app is kept running smoothly, and automatic restarts ensure minimal downtime in case of failures.

+7. **Performance Tested**:
+   - The system has been **load tested** to handle a large number of concurrent users and bot interactions, ensuring it performs well under high traffic scenarios.
+The application passed **100% of the JMeter load tests**, demonstrating its robustness and scalability.

 ### Technologies Used:
 - **NestJS**: Backend framework for building efficient, scalable applications.